jkoutavas/add-rnw-to-rn-typescript-app/README.md

 ### Taking a small extra step: `Platform` example

-I'll admit I twitched a tiny bit while look at the above screen shot taken from the article.
+I'll admit I twitched a tiny bit while looking at the above screen shot taken from the article.
 I thought "Saying React Native Web is running on mobile?
 That's not exactly right."
 So, taking a page from [Multi-platform setup](https://necolas.github.io/react-native-web/docs/multi-platform/) in the React Native Web documentation, I had the screen's "Hello" message be platform aware, like so:

 ```ts
 const rnType = Platform.OS === 'web' ?
 'React Native Web' : 'React Native';